Sud Aviation: History

 Sud Aviation became an early innovator in the field of commercial jetliners.
 Almost two years prior to its formation, on 27 May 1955, the first prototype of the Sud Aviation Caravelle had conducted its maiden flight.
 The company continued the Caravelle's flight test programme, which received its certificate of airworthiness in May 1959, and it commenced operations with the French flag carrier Air France shortly thereafter.
 Further orders for the type would be received from various airlines and in four years, 172 Caravelles had been sold.
-The Carvelle's favourable early sales record was attributed to the Caravelle having effectively no jet-powered rivals, being the only short-haul jetliner for several years following its introduction.
+The Caravelle's favourable early sales record was attributed to it having effectively no jet-powered rivals, being the only short-haul jetliner for several years following its introduction.

 Several models of the Caravelle were developed, generally in response to the increasing power of available engines, which allowed progressively higher takeoff weights.
 By 1963, there were six versions of the Caravelle in production, designated III, VI-N, VI-R, 10A, 10B, and X-BIR.
 The final assembly line for the Caravelle was at Sud Aviation's factory at Blagnac Airport near Toulouse.
 Parts of the aircraft were also manufactured at other sites across France and in other countries.
 Production ceased after 282 Caravelles of all types had been manufactured, including 2 prototypes or pre-production aircraft and 280 production aircraft.
 Sud Aviation's break-even point had been forecast to be around the 200-unit mark.

 Despite its commercial success, the Caravelle was not the focus of Sud Aviation's development efforts during the early 1960s as the majority of the company's design engineers were reallocated onto a successor for the Caravelle.
 The project ambitiously aimed at producing a supersonic transport with the same general size and range as the Caravelle.
 It was decided that this should be named after the firm's recent success, thus the Super-Caravelle name was applied to the design.
 The French Government had requested supersonic transport designs from Sud Aviation, as well as French rival firms Nord Aviation and Dassault during the late 1950s and of the three submissions, the Super-Caravelle won the contest with a medium-range design, which was deliberately sized to avoid competition with transatlantic designs assumed to already be on the drawing board.